Research Foundation

 Position Sizing

-Hard Stops are Mandatory
+Hard Stops Mandatory

 After three consecutive losing trades at the open, stop trading for the day to prevent revenge trading.